UPS Shipping Guide for WooCommerce Multi Vendor with Dokan

 Please note that the choice of the shipping plugin entirely depends on your business needs.
 So, if you find FedEx to be a better choice then you can choose the WooCommerce FedEx Shipping plugin.
 And if your store is using multiple carriers you can choose Multi-Carrier Shipping Plugin for WooCommerce.

 As we had mentioned earlier, Dokan is possibly one of the best multi-vendor plugins out there.
 But what we didn’t mention is the list of features that make this plugin so special and popular among many store owners.
 To begin with, vendors can exercise a whole lot of flexibility with their products by managing themselves.
 Your vendors can categorize, define sale prices, offer coupons, and do a lot.

 Both you and your vendors can check out the information on the admin side.
 They can find out the total sales, new orders, pending orders, completed orders, and many more.
 The plugin represents this along with the charts and bars representation, which is very convenient.
 The plugin also comes with a built-in SEO feature that allows your vendors to create an online presence of their products.
 As you might know that search engines detect keywords and the site with more keywords is usually placed higher in the search results.

 WooCommerce Multi Vendor Add-on Plugin:

-WooCommerce Multi Vendor Add-on plugin will act as a bridge and lets your vendors set up there UPS shipping account.
-You can also change the way the Cart behaves when two products from two different vendors fall in the cart.
-To be specific, the plugin has two options – Split and sum, and Split and separate will explain you in detail later.
+The WooCommerce Multi Vendor Add-on plugin will act as a bridge and lets your vendors set up their UPS shipping account.
+You can also change the way the Cart behaves when two products from two different vendors fall into the cart.
+To be specific, the plugin has two options – Split and sum, and Split and separate will be explained to you in detail later.

 How do these plugins work together?